 One of the most important steps in your client intake process is sending a contract that outlines your policies, what your service includes, and anything else that you need to communicate to your client.

-Not only do contracts help you in case of a legal situation, they’re also great for letting your client know what to expect.
+Not only do contracts help you in case of a legal situation, but they’re also great for letting your client know what to expect.
 I prefer to state my business policies in contracts instead of sending a welcome packet because clients are much more likely to read a contract.
 That way, my clients know what’s going on and I only have to create one document instead of creating a contract AND a packet.

-WHAT I USE TO SEND MY CONTRACTS
+WHAT I USE TO SEND CONTRACTS TO MY VIRTUAL ASSISTANT CLIENTS

 I now use HelloSign to send my contracts.
-I used to use Docracy, but they unfortunately shut down.
+I used to use Docracy, but they, unfortunately, shut down.
 I was really sad because Docracy was totally free.
 After doing some research on a handful of different contract signature programs, I found a way to send free contracts through HelloSign.
 They offer 3 free contracts a month which is really cool.
 If you send more than 3 there’s a monthly fee.

 In the video above I’ll show you how to create and send a contract through HelloSign.